- IB

 Practice SL 3.7—Circular functions, graphs, composites, transformations with authentic IB Mathematics Analysis and Approaches (AA) exam questions for both SL and HL students.
 This question bank mirrors Paper 1, 2, 3 structure, covering key topics like functions and equations, calculus, complex numbers, sequences and series, and probability and statistics.
 Get instant solutions, detailed explanations, and build exam confidence with questions in the style of IB examiners.

-Determine the value of such that the has a period of
+Determine the possible values of such that has a period of .

 State the amplitude and period of .